Palma Cathedral Light Show takes place at the magnificent Cathedral de Santa Maria, more commonly known as La Seu, and is Palma´s star turn.

 On just two days a year, if the sun shines between 08:00am and 09:00am, the positioning of the Rose window allows morning sunlight to pass through the giant eastern window and create a reflection below its smaller western counterpart forming a forming a colourful figure, of ‘8’.

-The first opportunity to see this each year is Candlemas – February 2nd – The second one is on the 11th of November.
+The first opportunity to see Palma Cathedrals Light Show each year is Candlemas – February 2nd – The second one is on the 11th of November.

 It well deserves its reputation as the `Cathedral of Light ´and must be top of every visitor´s `to see`´ list in Palma.

-So if you don’t mind an early morning then set the alarm and make sure you are there in time to see this amazing light show!
+So if you don’t mind an early morning then set the alarm and make sure you are there in time to see this amazing Palma Cathedral light show!